recursion-ninja/CSCI-499-2021-Fall/README.md

 |   D   |   `>=` 60%   |
 |   F   |   `< ` 60%   |

-The letter grade earned by a student will be *at least* what is described in the table below.
+The letter grade earned by a student will be *at least* what is described in the table above.
 A plus or minus to a letter grade may be determined by the reletive performance of the student to their peers in the course, thier participation in helping peers in other teams with technical problems, and the team assesment at the end of the semester.

 # Standard Information